Diagnosing A Hoarder For Treatment

 - Someone who excessively procrastinates in dealing with their hoarding problem.

 The challenge lies in a compulsive hoarder’s belief that the items that they collect may have use or value in the future.
-As an example, many people compulsively collect newspapers under the belief that one day the mundane daily news could be a valuable collectable.
+As an example, many people compulsively collect newspapers under the belief that one day the mundane daily news could be a valuable collectible.

 Mild cases of hoarding are common and do not generally have much effect on the hoarder’s daily life.
 However, hoarding disorder tends to become more severe as time passes, and extreme conditions can be devastating.